 bS21 plays an important role in translation

 bS21 is a small ribosomal protein in the small subunit of many bacterial ribosomes.
 Early research investigating E. coli r-protein identified that bS21 plays an important role in translation initiation.
 Using MS2 RNA, a model system for studying translation, it was discovered that ribosomes lacking bS21 are unable to bind mRNA, but are fully functional in fMet-tRNA binding.
 These results suggest that bS21 is necessary to mediate the interaction between the ribosome and mRNA molecules during translation initiation (van Duin & Wijands, 1981).
-In further support of this role, chemically modified ribosomes that lost their ability to bind bacteriophage RNA regained binding capabilities when four untreated purified r-proteins were added: bS1, uS12, uS13, and bS21 (Chang &Craven, 1977).
+In further support of this role, chemically damaged ribosomes that lost their ability to bind bacteriophage RNA regained binding capabilities when four untreated purified r-proteins were added: bS1, uS12, uS13, and bS21 (Chang &Craven, 1977).
 Crystallographic and cryogenic electron microscopy data in E. coli shows that bS21 is found close to the exit channel of mRNA on the small subunit (Berk et al., 2006; Watson et al. 2020).
 In fact, there are direct interactions predicted between the anti-Shine-Dalgarno and bS21 in both the E. coli and Flavobacterium johnsoniae ribosomes, bolstering support for a role of bS21 in translation initiation (Figure 2) (Kaledhonkar et al., 2019; Jha et al. 2020).